Sparpreis tickets

 Find detailed DB train schedules from Berlin Central Station (Low Level) to Prague, including first and last departure times, stops, distance, journey time, train companies, and price options.
 Check train times and prices for a smooth journey.

 Find out why Deutsche Bahn (DB) trains are the best option for travelling from Berlin Central Station (Low Level) to Prague.
-Benefit from an average travel time of 4h 34m and the convenience of economical ICE or regional train tickets.
+Benefit from an average travel time of 6h 28m and the convenience of economical ICE or regional train tickets.

-The cheapest ticket for a train journey from Berlin Central Station (Low Level) to Prague starts at £40.01, with the average price being around £64.97*.
-Ticket prices fluctuate based on when you book, the type of train service, and any discounts that may be available.
-Hence, check the latest prices to secure the best discounts.
-Enjoy economical and flexible travel choices.
+The lowest price for a train ticket from Berlin Central Station (Low Level) to Prague is €29.66, with the average cost being around €62.77*.
+Ticket prices can change based on booking time, train service, and available discounts.
+Therefore, check the latest prices for the best discounts.
+Enjoy cost-effective and flexible travel choices.

 Key Points: